sensiasoft/sensorhub/sensorhub-all/src/site/markdown/install.md

 How To Install
 ---

-This page describes how to install SensorHub binary release so you can test it on your own platform.
-The process is actually really easy thanks to the use of embedded Jetty, so it should not take you more than 5 minutes to get a running SensorHub instance on your machine. (_NOTE: Installation on Android phones and tablets is through a separate APK file_).
+This page describes how to install OpenSensorHub (OSH for short) binary release so you can test it on your own platform.
+The process is actually really easy thanks to the use of embedded Jetty, so it should not take you more than 5 minutes to get a running OSH instance on your machine. (_NOTE: Installation on Android phones and tablets is through a separate APK file_).

 ### Prerequisistes

-In order for SensorHub to run, you will need a working installation of Java JDK 7.
+In order for OSH to run, you will need a working installation of Java JDK 7.

 On Linux, we have successfully tested SensorHub with both OpenJDK and Oracle JDK.

 ### Setup

-  * First download the latest SensorHub binary release from [Here](https://github.com/sensiasoft/sensorhub/releases)
+  * First download the latest OSH binary release from [Here](https://github.com/opensensorhub/osh-distros/releases)
   * Unzip the file to a directory of your choice
   * Execute the `launch.sh` script (on Linux)
   * You should now be able to connect to <http://localhost:8181/sensorhub/test> and get the message `SensorHub web server is up`